rogeruiz/write/_posts/2016-03-05-wary-of-the-toxic-father.markdown

 person I want to be and want my children to become.
 Not this shell that stands as more of a symbol than an actual person in our life.
 Our family's life.

 It didn't take our daughter long to forget this apparition.
-Swapping out Pom-Pom for Ama when referencing this little sticker she stuck on the staircase when she was 18 months old.
+Swapping out _Pom-Pom_ for _Ama_ when referencing this little sticker she stuck on the staircase when she was 18 months old that looks like you with sunglasses.
 The dynamics in the house shifted dramatically and my partner and I have had to stomach as much as we could the reality of having a tell-tale heart under the floorboards.
 She knows you're trouble and we won't let you do the same thing twice to two generations of women.